yackx/c64/README.md

 Invoke `make` from the root of the repository to assemble, create a symbol table and a default disk image.

 > **WARNING**
 > Some programs have a dedicated and specific `Makefile` in their directory.
-Always consult the README in the program directory when available.
+Always check out the README file in the program directory when available.

 ```bash
 # Assemble and package `many.a`